abderrahmaneOU/AirBnB-Clone-project/README.md

 - A **Booking** is linked to one **User** and one **Property**.
 - A **Payment** is associated with one **Booking**.
 - A **User** can leave multiple **Reviews** on different Properties.

+## Feature Breakdown

+**User Management**
+Allows users to sign up, log in, and manage their profile information.
+This ensures that each user has a secure, personalized experience on the platform.

+**Property Management**
+Enables hosts to list their properties with details like title, location, price, and images.
+It provides tools to update or remove listings as needed.

+**Booking System**
+Let users browse available properties and book them for specific dates.
+The system checks for availability, calculates tthe otal price, and confirms bookings.

+**Review System**
+Allows guests to leave reviews and ratings after their stay.
+This fosters trust within the community and enables others to make informed decisions.

+**Payment Processing**
+Handles secure payment transactions for bookings.
+Ensures that payments are recorded and associated with the correct bookings.

+**Search and Filter**
+Users can search for properties based on location, date, price, and more.
+This improves usability by helping users quickly find suitable listings.

+**Responsive Interface**
+A user-friendly web interface that works across devices.
+It ensures a smooth experience whether accessed on desktop, tablet, or mobile.